-Addiction is also often linked to mental health issues, while dependency and substance abuse are less so.
+Addiction is also often linked to behavioral health issues, while dependency and substance abuse are less so.

 In America, around 21 million people have at least one addiction, making it a very prevalent problem.
 The use of opioids, in particular, has been one of concern over the years as individuals become addicted to prescription drugs and then turn to drug dealers to continue fueling the addiction when their prescription ends.
 The rise in the problem has led to a tripling of deaths due to drug overdoses since 1990.

-Addiction is also widely linked to mental health issues, which are on the rise.
+Addiction is also widely linked to behavioral health issues, which are on the rise.
 Around 30% of people who have a mental illness also suffered from a substance misuse disorder or addiction in 2020.
-As the number of people struggling with their mental health grows, it’s likely that the number of those suffering from addiction will too.
+As the number of people struggling with their behavioral health grows, it’s likely that the number of those suffering from addiction will too.

 But, there is more understanding around addictive behaviors and what causes people to suffer from addiction.
 There’s also a wider range of addiction treatment available, and more empathy around the topic to help those in recovery.

 There isn’t just one, straightforward reason why people suffer from addiction.
 This complex disease can be multi-layered and some people may never know exactly why they’re suffering from addiction.
 In truth, some individuals are just born in a way that makes them more likely to become addicted.